The purpose of this document is to assist campus users with troubleshooting items that arise in AM.

 - Navigation: Menu > Global Payroll & Absence Mgmt > Absence and Payroll Processing

 Use the Forecasting Message tab under Absence Event to determine if a message generated during the Forecasting process.
-If an error did occur then it could explain why the employee experienced issues.
+If a Forecasting Message Error did occur then it could explain why the employee experienced issues.

 Navigation: Menu > Global Payroll & Absence Mgmt > Payee Data > Maintain Absences > Absence Event > Forecast Messages